17th May 2022 •

 As B2B marketers, we know that high-level decision making is a blend of rational and emotional pushes and pulls.
 It’s not just about making people feel good about their decisions – it’s about addressing and supporting the logical and often sensitively balanced factors that affect those decisions.

 Of course, we know that emotion contributes greatly to every decision we make, personally and professionally.
 There’s an argument that emotion is more important in B2B marketing than in B2C because there is more at stake for a B2B buyer and decision maker.
+In fact, IDC’s research suggests that nearly three-quarters (73%) of B2B buyers now expect a B2C-type experience.
 Even with this knowledge, many B2B marketers default purely to a rational checklist of practical features, rather than showing how they can address a buyer’s pain point or solve a problem.

-For the businesses we work with, a purchase of their product or service could be a significant decision for their customers.
-It may involve a substantial budget.
-It may be critical to the ongoing operation of the business.
-It may be replacing a much-loved legacy product.
-It may be part of a difficult change programme, and it may have a direct effect on the promotion or pay prospects of the buyer involved in or making the decision, and it needs to be completely justifiable to senior leaders.
+For the businesses we work with, a purchase of their product or service will often be a significant decision for their customers.
+It may involve a substantial budget or be critical to the ongoing operation of the business.
+It could be replacing a much-loved legacy product or being part of a difficult change programme, which may have a direct effect on the promotion or pay prospects of the buyer involved in or making the decision, (and will need to be completely justifiable to senior leaders).

 Crucially, the B2B decision-making process can often be protracted, so brand is critical to supporting customers through that journey – providing information, confidence and proof points at each stage to make a clear emotional and rational connection with the prospect as they evaluate their options.
 By building positive associations with your brand, you are helping to guide your prospect to choose your business before a sales conversation even takes place.